How Street Style Became Screen Style

 Other fashion lovers who might not have been photographed at all began to recreate the aesthetic of street style on Instagram, posting their own fashion directly to their feeds, not waiting for a well-known photographer to bless their outfit with a snap.
 Influencer photography began to look a lot like the street style photography that was coming out of digital women’s media, complete with cobblestone streets, halted traffic, and golden-hour light — with or without a fashion show to go to.

-So while digital magazine-driven street style photography upended the hierarchy of runway photography, Instagram culture stepped in to upend that.
-With the power to create and curate their own images at their fingertips — images that would compete in personal feeds right above and below images from magazines — people soon realized that they didn’t have to wait for a pro to document their look.
+So while digital magazine-driven street style photography upended the hierarchy of catwalk photography, Instagram culture stepped in to upend that.
+With the power to create and curate their own images at their fingertips — images that would compete in personal feeds right above and below images from magazines — people soon realised that they didn’t have to wait for a pro to document their look.

 One year ago, Vogue published a timeline of street style trends from the 2010s onward.
 “We’re only halfway through the year, but so far 2019 has been ‘peak’ everything: peak maximalism, peak influencer, peak celebrity, even peak minimalism as a reaction to all of that,” it reads, concluding: “The streets of 2019 are more varied and diverse than they’ve ever been; let’s hope 2020 can keep the good vibes going.”
 Which, oof.